swaroop-smilecode/data_engineering/13_projects/02_news_analysis_s3_snowflake_airflow/08_dag_code.md

-In side the linux server which is running on EC2, save the below file at location `/home/ubuntu/dags`
+Save the file at `/home/ubuntu/dags`</br>
+There is a variable named password in the below code, which holds snowflake password.
+Assign password value to that variable.

 #### dag_code.py
 ```python